3Pi0FomTatuin/Task1/README.md

 6. * Run initialization script with "nopycharm" argument

 		`python init/init.py nopycharm`
-	* or set Pycharm to False in the _init/init.py_ and run
+	* or set PYCHARM to False in the _init/init.py_ and run

 		`python init/init.py`